synfron/ReshaperForBurp/docs/Examples.md

 <a href="#" id="tip1"></a>
 **Use a value from one HTTP message in a following HTTP message:**

-The following is an example of how to do this which can be modified for your use case.
-In the example below, we are taking the `Authorization` header from `www.example.org` requests and setting it on `www.example.com` requests.
+In the example below, we are taking the `Authorization` header from `www.example.org` requests, storing it in a variable, and setting it on `www.example.com` requests.

 1. Open the `Rules` tab.
 2. Create a Rule.